hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   for the C64 and C80 inputs.
 The C144 head tensor is now bypassed as well:
   DFL16 reads C64 directly in C32 layout, while one C32-to-CHW pack writes the
   C80 class result and its LUT runs in place.
-The scheduled peak is 517,120 bytes, 3,072 bytes below the allocatable limit; command generation now stops at the next P1 detection-tail Add.
+The scheduled peak is 517,120 bytes, 3,072 bytes below the allocatable limit.
+Detection-tail residual Add now consumes aligned C32 slices directly, C128-to-C64 high-half views materialize as two grouped DMA3D transfers, and aligned four-way C64-to-C256 merges gather per C32 plane (DMA1D for C32 storage and DMA3D for compact storage).
+Command generation now stops at the final unary Quantize passthrough; it must be lowered as a real requantization unless its input and output quantization are proven identical.

 ### Other retained evidence